canonical/gomaasclient/RELEASING.md

 # Releasing

-Builds and releases are automated with GitHub Actions and GoReleaser.
+Releases are automated with GitHub Actions and GoReleaser.
 There are several manual steps to complete:

 1. Decide on the version number by reviewing commits since the last release.
 The provider versions follow [semantic versioning](https://semver.org/).